raeTen/celestia-g2-stereoscopic/open-letter-to-nvidia.md

 We all just have to put out warnings in the sense of hints for using shutterglasses at all.
 Even with 120Hz we have 30Hz flickering on each eye, right?
-Nobody could rule out a sickness or a headache while using this or using any electronics in general.
+Nobody could rule out a sickness or a headache while using *this* or even more while using any electronics in general.

-While writing this rant, I remembered that you nVidia, is settled down in a country where people sued fabricators for dead cats in microwaves.
+Well, I just remembered that you is settled down in a country where people sued fabricators for dead cats in microwaves.
 Lawmakers which make those stupid things justiciable should be thrown to neolithic age.
 There *might* be a spurious correlation between something like that and the missing quadbuffering, but there isn't.

-Maybe I err on this conclusion, if so, you've to tell us.
+##Conclusion
+Supporting quadbuffering in general would be your *unique selling proposition*.
+This point poses your top-ranked card in the market, just draw that card.

 Put the fun back on computing, nVidia!
 Thank you in advance.